Pasig Cathedral: History

 The Immaculate Conception Parish was initially established as a mission-parish by an Augustinian friar, Alonso de Alvarado, on January 20, 1572, in the village of Pinagbuhatan.
-However, frequent flooding in the original site prompted the Augustinian priests to relocate it to higher ground, where the cathedral now currently stands.
+However, frequent flooding in the original site prompted the Augustinian priests to relocate it to higher ground, where the cathedral now stands.

 On July 2, 1573, coinciding with the establishment of the town (now city) of Pasig, the church was consecrated to the Our Lady of the Visitation, which served as the first patroness of Pasig.
 The town patroness was eventually changed into the Our Lady of the Immaculate Conception on April 25, 1587.

 During the brief British occupation of Manila in 1762 to 1764, the church served as the British military headquarters, its belfry used as a watchtower against the Spanish defenders.

 After the Augustinians, the CICM missionaries arrived and began the administration of the parish in 1910.
 Three years later, the congregation founded the first parochial school for boys (present-day Pasig Catholic College).
 In 1979, the diocesan clergy from the Archdiocese of Manila took over the supervision of the parish, and Manuel Sobreviñas, then auxiliary bishop of Manila, became the first Filipino parish priest.
 Assisting him as parochial administrator was Andres Desmet.